Call for Research Papers

 Submissions and Publishing

 Research papers will be published in the ICGSE proceedings.
 The papers should be formatted according to ACM formatting guidelines, see ICSE2018 formatting instructions: https://www.icse2018.org/track/icse-2018-Double-blind-review#Formatting.
+(Note that at ICGSE we do not use double-blind review.)
 Even though the format is ACM, the proceedings will be produced by IEEE and the papers will appear in the digital libraries of both ACM and IEEE.

 Papers should be submitted through the conference EasyChair submission site (see the banner).